Natural History Museum

 For more than 50 years, the Museum has provided inspirational scientific education to its students and the community.
-Initially, it was funded by a special grant from Project Gold Mind and the Museum’s champion and department chair, R.A.
+The Museum was initially funded by a special grant from Project Gold Mind and the Museum’s champion and department chair, R.A.
 Underhill, who oversaw the construction of exhibits based on the rising theme of ecology.

 Annual Dinosaur Day Science Fest

 RAWR!!!
 Dinosaur Day Science Fest is an adventure for the whole family.
-For more than 20 years, the Museum has presented its spring science festival featuring live animal exhibitions, lectures, tours, Planetarium shows, physics and chemistry demonstrations, face painting, paleontological digs, maker stations, and many other family-friendly activities and engaging, verifiable scientific dialogue.
+For more than 20 years, the Museum has presented its spring science festival.
+The festival features live animal exhibitions, lectures, tours, Planetarium shows, physics and chemistry demonstrations, face painting, paleontological digs, maker stations, and engaging, verifiable scientific dialogue.

 Free First Saturdays

 Come join Sierra College professors, Museum staff, and scientists for a fun, open-house science workshop geared toward all ages.
-This new Museum initiative will immerse you in unique monthly themes such as dinosaurs, marine mammals, volcanoes, bats, fossils, carnivorous plants, microbes/stinky foods, magnetic slime, and astronomy.
+This Museum program will immerse you in unique monthly themes such as dinosaurs, marine mammals, volcanoes, bats, fossils, carnivorous plants, microbes/stinky foods, magnetic slime, and astronomy.
 Docent-led tours of the Museum are offered, as well as games, crafts, and snacks.
-Available the first Saturday of each month from 10 am to noon.
+Events typically occur the first Saturday each month from 10 am to noon.